Eschatologue/CM_wiki/docs/class/artificer/gunslinger.md

 ### Level 3: Tools of the Trade

 You gain proficiency with Alchemist's supplies and Smith's tools.
-If you already have this proficiency, you gain proficiency with one other type of Artisan’s Tools of your choice.
+If you already have this proficiency, you gain proficiency with one other type of Artisan's Tools of your choice.

-In addition, whenever you make an ability check with Smith’s Tools, you can use your Intelligence as the ability, instead of Strength.
+In addition, whenever you make an ability check with Smith's Tools, you can use your Intelligence as the ability, instead of Strength.

 ### Level 3: Gunslinger Spells